Harvard-ATG/scalar-hooks/README.md

 To use all o the hooks:

-1. Copy `config/hooks.php` to the scalar `system/application/config/hooks.php`
-2. Copy `hooks/*.php` to `system/application/hooks/`
+1. Copy `hooks/*.php` to `system/application/hooks/`
-3. In `system/application/config/config.php` enable hooks, since they are disabled by default:
+2. In `system/application/config/config.php` enable hooks, since they are disabled by default:
     ```
     $config['enable_hooks'] = TRUE;
     ```